Phil MeekinView Profile

-Whilst the government (in the form of the Redundancy Payments Service) issues guidance for employees and provides contact numbers for individual offices, those with experience of attempting to contact them will appreciate how difficult, time consuming and frustrating this process can be.o individuals and families and therefore we prioritise employee claims to ensure they receive their entitlement as quickly as possible and also provide support and assistance to individuals.
+While the Government issues guidance for employees via the Redundancy Payments Service and provides contact numbers for individual offices, those with experience of attempting to contact them will appreciate how difficult, time-consuming and frustrating this process can be.o individuals and families and therefore we prioritise employee claims to ensure they receive their entitlement as quickly as possible and also provide support and assistance to individuals.

 Payments are made up of arrears of wages, accrued holiday pay, notice pay and redundancy (subject to length of service).
 The Redundancy Payments Service will pay each element of claim up to a maximum of £430 per week.